- Mission Statement

 Edward A. Anderson Welcome Center

 The Welcome Center staff assist students in applying to the College and provide prospective students and their families with a wide range of information about the College.
 In addition, students can speak to staff about academic programs, attend an information session, tour the campus and learn about next steps in the enrollment process.

 To find out more about opportunities to visit the College, and for Welcome Center hours, please click here.

 Online Learning enables students to extend their educational opportunities in a flexible instructional setting.
 Online courses, which follow a regular schedule of academic activities and assignments, are delivered via the Internet.
 Many are completely online, but some require a few meetings on campus.
 For a complete list of online learning courses, degree programs, meeting schedules, instructors and more, please visit the Online Learning website.

-For students who seek educational experiences that do not carry college credits, the College offers a variety of special noncredit offerings through Corporate Solutions and the Division of Adult and Community Education (DACE).
+For students who seek educational experiences that do not carry college credits, the College offers a variety of special noncredit offerings through Corporate Solutions and the Division of Access and Community Engagement (DACE).
 They are offered at the Main Campus, the Regional Centers and many off-campus sites during each academic cycle, and are reviewed and updated regularly in response to community needs and interests.

-For more information on courses for personal enrichment, please visit the Division of Adult and Community Education online or call 215-751-8381.
+For more information on courses for personal enrichment, please visit the Division of Access and Community Engagement online or call 215-751-8381.

 The College offers classes during fall and spring semesters and during the summer as well as in other formats, including shorter terms and accelerated programs.
 For more information about course offerings, please visit the College’s Course Finder site.